bnarath/Toronto_Rental_ETL_Project/README.md

 <h4>Government of Canada 2015 Income Data</h4>

 <p> A CSV file was downloaded from <ahref="https://www.canada.ca/en/revenue-agency/programs/about-canada-revenue-agency-cra/income-statistics-gst-hst-statistics/individual-tax-statistics-fsa/individual-tax-statistics-fsa-2017-edition-2015-tax-year.html#toc9">the Government of Canada website</a> containing Individual 2015 tax statistics by forward sortable areas (FSA).
 FSA are the first three digits of a postal code.
-The Pandas library was used to read the file into a dataframe for transformation (PATH to CODE).<p>
+The Pandas library was used to read the file into a dataframe for transformation (See Code/pandas_reading_files).<p>

 <h2> Extract</h2>
 <hr>